 Certifications for business information security officers

-Offered by ISACA, CISM is a popular certification that covers general security, risk management, communication, network security, operations and security testing
+- Certified Information Security Manager (CISM): Offered by ISACA, CISM is a popular certification that covers general security, risk management, communication, network security, operations, and security testing.

-Offered by EC-Council, CEH is a popular certification that covers topics such as corrective and protective countermeasures to protect systems from cyberattacks.
+- Certified Ethical Hacker (CEH): Offered by the EC-Council, CEH is a popular certification that covers topics such as corrective and protective countermeasures to protect systems from cyberattacks.

 What does a day in the life of a BISO look like?